RosyMapleMoth/NotTwitter/README.md

+This is a submission as a part of a class project for CodePath's Intermediate Android class 2019

 # Project 2 - NotTwitter

 **NotTwitter** is an android app that allows a user to view his Twitter timeline.
 The app utilizes [Twitter REST API](https://dev.twitter.com/rest/public).